Kat Timpf

-Katherine Clare Timpf (/tɪmf/; born October 29, 1988) is an American libertarian columnist, television personality, reporter, and comedian.
+Katherine Clare Timpf (/tɪmf/; born October 29, 1988) is an American libertarian columnist, television personality, reporter, comedian and author.
 She is a regular panelist on Fox News Channel's Gutfeld! and appears as a contributor on various other Fox News shows.
 In 2017, Timpf co-hosted Fox News Specialists alongside Eric Bolling and Eboni K. Williams.
 Beginning in 2019, she has hosted the Fox Nation show Sincerely, Kat.

 Early life and education

 Timpf is from Detroit, Michigan.
 She graduated magna cum laude in 2010 from Hillsdale College with a B.A. in English.
 While at Hillsdale she was a member of Chi Omega sorority.

 Career

 Timpf worked for the Leadership Institute's CampusReform.org in Arlington, Virginia.
 She has worked as a digital editor for The Washington Times, as the news anchor for NASA's Third Rock Radio, and as a producer and reporter for Total Traffic Network in Santa Ana, California.
 Timpf was a 2012 Robert Novak Journalism Fellowship Program grant award recipient through The Fund for American Studies, and completed a project titled, "As California Goes, So Goes the Nation: The Consequences of Following Golden State Policy."

 Timpf has appeared on television and radio programs, including America Live with Megyn Kelly, Your World with Neil Cavuto, Fox and Friends, Red Eye, Stossel, Gutfeld!, The Five, Outnumbered, The Big Weekend Show and The Nightly Show with Larry Wilmore.
 Timpf has been a contributor to Orange County Register, Investor's Business Daily, Pittsburgh Post-Gazette, International Business Times, and The Washington Times, and a comedian on the morning drive radio show on Baltimore's 98 Rock.

 In November 2015, Timpf said that she received death threats after making satirical remarks about the Star Wars fandom.

 In 2016 and 2017, she contributed to the Barstool Sports website.
 She hosted a weekly podcast called The Kat Timpf Show, in which she talks to a guest about random subjects, including her personal life.

 On May 1, 2017, Timpf became a co-host for Fox News Channel's afternoon show called Fox News Specialists with co-hosts Eric Bolling and Eboni K. Williams.
 Fox News Specialists was canceled on September 8, 2017, after Bolling was fired by the network for alleged sexual misconduct.

 Timpf co-hosted the weekly Fox News Radio podcast Tyrus and Timpf with professional wrestler Tyrus from 2018 through 2023.